 where the sum over $N$ extends schematically over the multiplets that are introduced in a given model.
 The Hypercharge assignments of the $X_N$ multiplets must be such that the interaction terms are gauge invariant.

-Such interactions arise in supersymmetric and non-supersymmetric frameworks that have long served as archetypical models for WIMP DM (see e.g.~\cite{Lopez-Honorez:2017ora} for a classification and related phenomenological considerations).
-After electroweak symmetry breaking, multiplets coupled with each other via $H$ acquire mass mixing terms that, upon diagonalisation, generate mass splittings for the various components.
-The lightest component, stabilized typically by a $\mathbb{Z}_2$ symmetry, may constitute the DM of the universe.
+Such interactions arise in supersymmetric and non-supersymmetric frameworks that have long served as archetypal models for WIMP DM (see e.g.~\cite{Lopez-Honorez:2017ora} for a classification and related phenomenological considerations).
+After electroweak symmetry breaking, multiplets coupled to each other via $H$ acquire mass mixing terms that, upon diagonalization, generate mass splittings for the various components.
+The lightest component, typically stabilized by a $\mathbb{Z}_2$ symmetry, may constitute the DM of the universe.

 The processes that annihilate the DM multiplets and affect the DM relic density include capture into metastable bound states.
 If the masses of the DM multiplets are sufficiently large, their chemical decoupling from the primordial plasma begins, and may even complete, before the electroweak phase transition.
 In this case, bound states may form with emission of a Higgs doublet, in rapid monopole transitions, for example~\cite{Oncala:2021tkz,Oncala:2021swy}